Vw-Shane/Bamazon/README.md

 	.03
 Once the customer has placed the order, your application should check if your store has enough of the product to meet the customer's request.
 If not, the app should log a phrase like Insufficient quantity!, and then prevent the order from going through.
+	.04
+Take the quantity of users requested item and subtract from database, after which display the users total.